ntlong1594/my-iCommerce-example/README.md

 # Overview about historical service
  - The place to keep track user's activies, when ever user interact with our system.
  - There is a kafka consumer that listen on the topic and consume the message from `product service` then save it to MongoDB.
- - Only 1 endpoint is `getAll` to retrieve all user activities
+ - Only 1 endpoint to retrieve all user activities and 1 endpoint to retrieve product update changelog.

 # Overview about product service
  - The place to keep track products list, shopping cart and Order entity information when user make a payment